 Things you can control

-An example of first is like worrying you are gaining too much weight.
+An example of the first category is worrying you are gaining too much weight.
 You worry, you lose sleep over it, but not your appetite.
 You can obsess about it every day and every night but for some reason you aren’t ready to do what it takes to control your food intake and energy spending.
-No matter how ridiculous it sounds, it is the case for many people, including myself, and I know how debilitating this fear can be.

 There are two possible solutions to this worry: